IsMyBand/bcawse/README.md

  3.Run
  ------
- All dependencies and methods for running the app will become available as soon as possible.
+ All dependencies and methods for running the app will become available as soon as it will be implemented.

  4.Roadmap
  ---------
  * Christmas 2017 Project Initiation: app definition, arquitechture and requirements, network economy description, task listing, etc,…
- * Spring 2018 v0.0: First version: Prototype App, call for contributions, hackathon call, etc…
+ * Spring 2018 v0.0: First version: Prototype App, Packaging and distribution description, call for contributions, hackathon call, etc…
  * Summer 2018: Public Release, Call for ICO, bug hunting and discussion, etc…
  * Autumn 2018: ICO roadmap release, call for network founders, call for governance discussion, first network deployment, etc…
  * Winter 2018: ICO launch, project dissolve roadmap, etc…